sparktsang/my-utils/README.md

 - **Smart Punctuation Logic:** It strictly ignores Chinese punctuation marks (e.g., `。`, `（`), so references like `（Mian and Sufi, 2012）` remain untouched.
 It also properly spaces English parentheses attached to English words `like (this)`.
 - **2-in-1 Tool:** As a bonus, it automatically runs the **Markdown Line Break Fixer** (Tool 6) on the final output, making the text 100% ready for Jekyll/GitHub Pages rendering in a single click.

+### 8. Image Watermark Generator
+A client-side image processing tool to instantly stamp text watermarks onto photos.
+- **The Problem:** Adding a simple copyright text to an image usually requires opening Photoshop or using sketchy online tools that upload your private photos to external servers.
+Manually dragging text to align perfectly in the corners is tedious.
+- **The Solution:** A lightweight HTML5 Canvas tool.
+Select an image, type your text, choose a font (includes standard fonts and *Abhaya Libre*), and pick a corner.
+- **Smart Scaling & Rendering:** The tool automatically calculates the optimal font size relative to the image resolution (e.g., `1.3x` scale) and applies a subtle, dynamic drop-shadow so white text remains perfectly legible even against bright backgrounds like clouds or snow.
+Everything happens instantly in your browser.

 ---

 ## 🚀 Why Build This?
 (The Philosophy)